 According to Australia’s leading health organisation, the National Health and Medical Research Council, antenatal treatment of inverted nipples is not recommended because it has been found to be ineffective and associated with a negative impact on breastfeeding.

-#4: Your Body Naturally Does All The Necessary Nipple Preparation
+Toughening up nipples #4: Your Body Naturally Does All The Necessary Preparation

 You may have noticed that during pregnancy the colour of your areolas and nipples darkening and possibly enlarging.
 These changes are hormonal responses to your pregnancy and help prepare your nipples for breastfeeding.